Whether you have a new number from Hearsay, or you're using a landline number, you can make and receive phone calls from the Hearsay Mobile app.

 Receiving Phone Calls

-You can receive inbound calls on the Hearsay Relate mobile app only if you have a new Relate phone number.
+You can receive inbound calls on the Hearsay Mobile app only if you have a new Relate phone number.
 When someone calls you on your Relate phone number, then you can accept or decline the call by tapping the appropriate option.

 If you are using a landline number associated with Relate, then all inbound calls will be directed to and received on your physical landline phone.